Zemanta/engineering-at-zemanta/2-Team-Org-and-Structure.md

    7. Communicate /w stakeholders
    8. Analyze product performance
 * **Account Manager & Customer Support** - mainly responsible for managing managed campaigns for our clients and supporting self-serve users of our DSP platform
-* **Product Marketing Manager** - this is a US based position and PMMs are responsible for marketing our product, helping sales to grasp our ever evolving technology, managing post release communication to clients

 ## 3. Engineering

-Engineering is organized into 5 teams, each with it's own role and purpose.
-Every team has a tech lead to whom all engineers within that team report to and a assigned product manager.
+Engineering is organized into 2 teams, each with it's own role and purpose.
+Every team has a tech lead to whom all engineers within that team report to and an assigned product manager.
 Product manager and tech lead share a responsibility for project and program management.
 We do not have dedicated project managers for that matter.

-The 5 aforementioned teams are:
+The 2 aforementioned teams are:

-* **Next Generation Team** - responsible for building next generation features of our platform that are directly exposed to our users
-* **Support and Improve Team** - empowered to make continuous improvements to features introduced to our platform and making sure things don't break backwards
+* **Nextgen Team** - Owns and builds new features for our user facing dashboard and API.
-* **Backend Team** - we own a large backend responsible for real time bidding, this team builds features that are backend related and supports our supply partners
-* **Data Science Team** - *"building painkillers, not vitamins"*; in other words they're responsible and empowered to continuously improve and monitor our bidding strategies and algorithms, find new data we can learn from, drive a continuous stream of experiments that lead towards acquiring new knowledge that provided back to product managers to make educated product decisions
-* **Infrastructure Team** - a team that supports other teams in terms of providing the means of building new features i.e. infrastructure.
-This is continuously making improvements to our underlying systems, handles configuration, builds tools to make a developer's life easier and handles day to day system operations where we lack automation.
+* **Revenue Team** - In charge of scaling our real-time bidding infrastructure.
+This also includes supporting our supply partners and improving prediction models.